hikarikyo/KefuTimer/.serena/memories/tech_stack.md

 The project is a C# WPF application targeting .NET 8.0-windows.
 It uses the standard WPF UI framework.
+For audio playback (BGM and time-up sounds), it utilizes the `System.Windows.Media.MediaPlayer` class.